wejhead/RObU/README.md

 ## Usage

-Simply add robu.cs to any gameobject in your scene and assign it a .ro file to resynthesize from.
+Simply add robu.cs to any gameobject in your scene and assign it a .ro file (see Models directory) to resynthesize from.